GeorgeHolas/Ghibli-Studio/README.md

 # Ghibli Studio Club

 Welcome to the Ghibli Studio Club!
-A static website as a project for Codecademy.
+A responsive website as a project for Codecademy.

 ## Table of Contents
 - [About](#about)